marco262/my_wiki/data/onednd/subclass/warrior-of-the-shadow.md

 ### 11th Level: Improved Shadow Step

 You can draw on your connection to shadow to empower your [[glossary:Teleportation|Teleportation]].
 When you use your Shadow Step, you can spend 1 Ki Point to remove the requirement that you must start and end in Dim Light or Darkness for that use of the feature.
-As part of this Bonus Action, you can make an Unarmed Strike immediately after the [[glossary:Teleportation|Teleportation]].
+As part of this Bonus Action, you can make an [[glossary:Unarmed Strike]] immediately after the [[glossary:Teleportation|Teleportation]].

 ### 17th Level: Cloak of Shadows